lewdowl/dscs-mod-docs/docs/bot_parts.md

  - list_target_chances - _optional_\
  Chances that this part will appear for specific events.
 Dict of event_id(?), weight pairs.\
  Weight != probability, so weight = 100 does not guarantee that the part will appear.
-It depends of how many other parts (and models?) are flagged for this event and their weight.
+It depends on how many other parts (and models?) are flagged for this event and their weight.

 - list_target_tag_chances - _optional_\
 Same as for `list_target_chances` but applies to events with a specific tag instead of specific events.\